 Description of the Study

+Digital literature has undoubtedly brought about many changes to the literary system and reestablished our understanding about many concepts related therein, such as the reader, author, and text.
+Therefore, it is only natural for a change to also be brought about in the concept of the critic who deals with this literature, and, consequently, the concept of literary criticism itself.

+Based on the above, this study aims to shed light on the new perspectives presented by digital literature in the field of criticism by exploring the critical process and suggesting new terminologies that can describe this criticism.
+This study is based on a previous study written by myself and my colleague which was published in a book entitled Al-tafāʿil al-fannī al-adabī fī al-shiʿir al-raqamī: qaṣīdah “shajar al-Būghāz” namūdajan (Artistic Literary Interaction in Digital Poetry: The Būghāz Tree) (2015).
+That said, the present study differs from the previous study, in that the previous study aims to uncover the digital aesthetics of the poem and therefore focuses on the end result of the criticism, while the present work aims to uncover digital criticism perspectives and consequently focuses on the critical process itself, which we shall explain below.

-This study sheds light on the critical process in dealing with digital text in an attempt to crystalize and consolidate the concept of ‘digital interactive criticism’ which emanates principally from levels of interaction between the elements of digital work itself on the one hand, and from the critics, readers, and author on the other.
+This study sheds light on the critical process in dealing with digital text in an attempt to crystalize and consolidate the concept of ‘digital interactive criticism’ which emanates principally from levels of interaction between the elements of digital work on the one hand, and from the critics, readers, and author on the other.
 In this sense, interactive criticism becomes a natural response for the in-depth understanding and analysis of vehicles of literary digital works.
-To further elucidate this, I will review a summary of a research paper that my colleague, Dr. ʿĀyīda Naṣrallah, and I wrote about the topic in question, which we later published in a book entitled Al-tafāʿil al-fannī al-adabī fī al-shiʿir al-raqamī: qaṣīdah “shajar al-Būghāz” namūdajan (Artistic Literary Interaction in Digital Poetry: The Būghāz Tree) (2015).
+To further elucidate this, I will review a summary of a research paper that my colleague, Dr. ʿĀyīda Naṣrallah, and I wrote about the topic in question, which we later published in the aforementioned book.

-The distinctiveness of our research lies in its focus on the interactive critical process undertaken by myself and Dr. Naṣrallah (as critics from two different academic fields) in addressing and analyzing the elements of this poem, and which necessitated the integration of our critical tools; I belong to the field of literature, while she belongs to the field of art.
+The distinctiveness of our research lies in its focus on the interactive critical process undertaken by myself and Dr. Naṣrallah in addressing and analyzing the elements of this poem through the integration of our critical skills, as academics from differing fields (I, a litterateur, and she, an artist).
 This process also included the interaction between us and the author and readers.
-Therefore, it can be said that this research is the first empirical theoretical research in the field of ‘interactive digital criticism’ written by two academics from different fields.
+Therefore, it can be said that this work is the first empirical theoretical research in the field of ‘interactive digital criticism’ written by two academics from different fields.

 The description of the process of our joint work as critics from two artistic fields depends on the intertwined critical tools from two differing viewpoints.
-It aims to engage the reader in the beauty, obstacles, and problems we faced during the interactive critical process and which enriched the analysis and complexity of the digital text.
+It aims to engage the reader in the beauty, obstacles, and difficulties we faced during the interactive critical process and which enriched the analysis and complexity of the digital text.
 We hope that this experiment will open new horizons in the field of digital criticism.
-We further hope that it inspires other critics to treat digital literary texts from new aspects that emerge from digital literature and that it will help situate digital criticism in a broader and more comprehensive circle of digital art which can accommodate criticism tools beyond just those used for literary criticism.
+We further hope that it inspires other critics to treat digital literary texts from new perspectives that emerge from digital literature and that it will help situate digital criticism in a broader and more comprehensive circle of digital art which can accommodate criticism tools beyond those used solely for literary criticism.

 Introduction